PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/pirogue/dashboard/index.md

 toc: true
 ---

-By default, the PiRogue exposes a Grafana dashboard at the address [http://pirogue.local/dashboard](http://pirogue.local/dashboard) showing in real-time the ongoing network connections, security alerts and other information.
-The default dashboard is composed of different panels.
+By default, the PiRogue runs a Grafana dashboard showing in real-time the ongoing network connections, security alerts and other information.

-On older versions of PiRogue, the dashboard was accessible at the address [http://pirogue.local:3000](http://pirogue.local:3000)

 {{< figure src="img/overview.png" alt="Overview of the PiRogue dashboard" caption="Overview of the PiRogue dashboard" class="d-block mx-auto shadow" >}}